 They make us feel less alone in our experiences.

-The perfectly slumped posture, the specific shape of the closed eyes, and the drool—these elements are so simple yet so effective.
-They convey everything you need to know about Homer’s state without any unnecessary detail.
+The perfectly slumped posture, the specific shape of the closed eyes, the drool, they’re so simple yet so effective.
+Everything you need to know about Homer’s state comes through without any filler.
+No unnecessary detail.

 The Simpsons’ minimalist art style is key here.
 It allows the gag to be clear and impactful.
 No fancy details, just pure, unadulterated humor.